1) The key

 No Spin.
 No deceptions.
 Just open and honest communication.
 He

-but never bases his decisions on contributions or personal gain.
+his decisions on contributions or personal gain.

 2) He is leader